drostlab/myTAI/README.md

 myTAI
 =====

-### A framework to perform phylotranscriptomics analyses and visualization for Evolutionary Developmental Biology research.
+### A Framework to Perform Phylotranscriptomics Analyses and Visualization for Evolutionary Developmental Biology Research.

 The present collection of [R](http://cran.r-project.org/) functions can be used to perform phylotranscriptomics analyses and visualization to investigate phenomena within the field of Evolutionary Developmental Biology.